 MGC & NPHC

 Any MGC or NPHC Fraternity/Sorority planning to host a New Member Presentation must adhere to the NPHC & MGC New Member Presentation Guidelines and campus reservations policy.
-All presentations must take place in the same semester as the membership intake process and also take place no later than the last day of classes.
+All presentations must take place in the same semester as the membership intake process and no later than the last day of classes, unless prior arrangements are made with the Office of Fraternity & Sorority Life.

-Failure to adhere to the policy may result in sanctions deemed appropriate by the respective governing council and/or the Office of Student Involvement.
+Failure to adhere to the policy may result in sanctions deemed appropriate by the respective governing council and/or the Office of Fraternity & Sorority Life.
 Should a chapter fail to adhere to the guidelines within a four (4) semester timeframe, the chapter may lose their privilege to host New Member Presentations for up to one (1) year or face disciplinary action by the Office of Student Conduct.

 IFC & PHA

 Any IFC or PHA Fraternity/Sorority planning to present their new members to other chapters through chapter visits must adhere to the IFC & PHA New Member Presentation Guidelines and campus reservations policy.
-All presentations must take place in the same semester as the new member education process and also take place no later than the last day of classes.
+All presentations must take place in the same semester as the new member education process and no later than the last day of classes.

 Failure to adhere to the policy may result in sanctions deemed appropriate by the respective governing council and/or the OFSL.
 Should a chapter fail to adhere to the guidelines again within a four (4) semester timeframe, the chapter may lose their privilege to visit other chapters or face disciplinary action by the Office of Student Conduct.